 (1) In this section —

-“agency” has the same meaning as it has in the Hospitals and Health Services Act 1927.
+agency has the same meaning as it has in the Hospitals and Health Services Act 1927.

 (2) Anything done or purporting to have been done by an agency for the purposes referred to in section 7B(1) of the Hospitals and Health Services Act 1927 is, and is taken always to have been, as valid and effective as it would have been if the amendments to that Act in sections 5 and 6 had at all relevant times been made.